AmigoCDT/Salient-Net/SSANet/SSANet_en.md

 We introduce a new lightweight attentation module - SSA-module to enhance CNN's representation, this module allow us to improve performance of CNN with little parameter and computing cost, and it is compatible with most CNN architectures.

 But this module is also needed to re-train if we add it to CNN.
-In my sight, extra parameter of SSA-module is just in BatchNorm layers, we can easily set the two parameters: gamma and beta of BN layer to constant value.
+In my sight, extra parameter of SSA-module is just in batch normalization layers, we can easily set the two parameters: gamma and beta of BN layer to constant value in CAFFE.
 So, can we improve CNN's performance by adding SSA-module to CNN straightly, i.e. setting the extra parameters of BN layers to constant values, without re-training?
 If this is feasible, this module can be a better choice for engineers to improve CNN's performance.

 ## Reference